 (c) Failure to contest the registration will result in confirmation of the child custody determination and preclude further contest of that determination with respect to any matter that could have been asserted.

 6. A person seeking to contest the validity of a registered order must request a hearing within 20 days after service of the notice.
 At that hearing, the court shall confirm the registered order unless the person contesting registration establishes that:

 (a) The issuing court did not have jurisdiction pursuant to NRS 125A.305 to 125A.395, inclusive;

 (b) The child custody determination sought to be registered has been vacated, stayed or modified by a court having jurisdiction to do so pursuant to NRS 125A.305 to 125A.395, inclusive; or

 (c) The person contesting registration was entitled to notice, but notice was not given in accordance with the standards of NRS 125A.255, in the proceedings before the court that issued the order for which registration is sought.

-7. The provisions of this section do not apply to an order for protection against domestic violence issued by the court of another state, territory or Indian tribe within the United States which is registered pursuant to NRS 33.090.
+8. Confirmation of a registered order, whether by operation of law or after notice and hearing, precludes further contest of the order with respect to any matter that could have been asserted at the time of registration.9.
+The provisions of this section do not apply to an order for protection against domestic violence issued by the court of another state, territory or Indian tribe within the United States, or a Canadian domestic-violence protection order, which is registered pursuant to NRS 33.090.